xtrf/rigi-ios-sdk/README.md

 <br/>

-## Import translations
+## Download translations

-When the texts have been translated on the Rigi server, they can be imported into the Xcode project.
+When the texts have been translated on the Rigi server, they can be downloaded and imported into the Xcode project.
 This section describes this process.

 ### Download the translated texts from the Rigi server